smartcontractkit/run-functions-dapp/README.md

 # Chainlink Functions Demo dApp

 This project is an example dApp, designed to run on the Fuji testnet (Avalanche), that uses [Chainlink Functions](https://docs.chain.link/chainlink-functions/).
-It demonstrates how to use Chainlink Functions in a full-stack implementation with a real smart contract code, coupled with an easy to follow guideance on how it works under the hood.
+It demonstrates how to use Chainlink Functions in a full-stack implementation with a real smart contract code, coupled with an easy to follow guidance on how it works under the hood.
 The functionality allows users to query a city's temperature from a web2 API and then write it on-chain via a smart contract.

 Chainlink Functions is used to determine the input city's current temperature.